leolcde/Password-Toggler/README.md

 ## Small side project

-Just a repository with small project for improve my skills in html and js native.
+Just a repository with small project for improve my skills in web.